boozallen/ads-final/README.md

 **(g)**

 We developed labelCRAFT using an iterative approach where feedback informed subsequent versions of the prototype.
-We had a Sprint ‘0’ followed by 10 Sprints.
+We had a Sprint ‘0’ followed by 9 Sprints.
 In Sprint 0, we tailored Booz Allen Digital’s existing agile development tools and environment which includes a continuous delivery infrastructure.
 We then delivered 6 releases over a period of 6 days.
-We conducted sprint planning at the beginning of each sprint and then conducted a prototype demonstration and retrospective at the end of each sprint.
+We conducted sprint planning at the beginning of each sprint and conducted a prototype demonstration and retrospective at the end of each sprint.
 The FDA SMEs and PO attended the planning sessions, the reviews, and provided feedback that informed subsequent work.

 Our iterative agile process: